 Expanding her experience beyond the walls of City Hall, Morgan joined the team at the Philadelphia Youth Network to focus more on increasing the education and workforce opportunities available to Philadelphia’s most vulnerable youth.
 During her time with the non-profit, Morgan was successful in helping to secure over $3 million in additional support for the WorkReady summer youth jobs program; close to $1 million to support the design and implementation of education and career pathways for youth; and worked alongside national organizations to shape the development of federal legislation dedicated to workforce development training programs for Philadelphia youth.

 Not only has Morgan dedicated her career to serving her district and providing resources, she has been consistently involved in various volunteer efforts.
-Previously, Morgan served as a board member of the African American Chamber of Commerce Foundation, Settlement Music School, Wynnefield Branch and the Village of Champions Youth Inc. Currently, Morgan serves on the Philadelphia Mayor’s Commission for Women and is a member of Delta Sigma Theta.
+Previously, Morgan served as a board member of the African American Chamber of Commerce Foundation, Settlement Music School, Wynnefield Branch and the Village of Champions Youth Inc. Currently, Morgan serves on the Philadelphia Mayor’s Commission for Women, a member of Delta Sigma Theta and a member of the Delaware Valley Chapter of the Links Incorporated.
 Recently, Morgan has been the recipient of several awards, including being named one of The Philadelphia Tribune Magazine’s “10 Under 40 to Watch in 2016”, 2016 “Citizen of the Year” by the Mu Omega Chapter of Omega Psi Phi Fraternity and 2015 Lambert Legacy Charities, Community Hero Award.

 Rep. Cephas' Committees and Caucuses